Choosing the Right Gate for Your Home: Iron vs. Wood

 Maintenance: Keeping Your Gate Pristine

-Wood Gates: Wood gate maintenance is more common, dealing with rot, sagging, or wear.
+- Maintenance must be regular, including sealing, staining, and repairing potential damage.
+Wood gate maintenance is more common, dealing with rot, sagging, or wear.
 Though repairs can be simpler and cheaper than iron, they’re needed more often.

 Your Decision: Iron or Wood?